costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 2. Two temporary changes on the 89th and 152nd day.
 3. A level shift on the 117th day.

-The additive outlier and the two temporary changes correspond to the marketing campaigns.
+The additive outlier and the two temporary changes correspond to the three marketing campaigns.
-So, the marketing campaigns do have an impact on sales.
+So, the marketing campaigns do have an impact on sales, which is also evident from figure 3 above.
 Nevertheless, their impact is not permanent, since around the 117th day there is no marketing campaign.
 We should certainly try to identify why this permanent level shift occured!
-For the particular time-series and solve this mystery of the level shift, the level shift occured due to external factors out of the influence of the specific firm.
+For the particular time-series and solve this mystery of the level shift, the level shift occured due to external factors out of the influence of the specific firm and it wasn't due to a lagged effect of the previous marketing campaigns.

 ```r
 my.estimation.window.outliers <- tso(estimation.window.ts)